vanHeemstraSystems/blender-lego-figurine/README.md

 Based on "How to Install the Blender Add on for Mecabricks - YouTube" at https://www.youtube.com/watch?v=8UTBY03wGmU

+**TIP**: Have a look at "How fan films shaped The Lego Movie" at https://www.youtube.com/watch?v=TVe5XPU10Zc

 ## 100 - Introduction

 See [README.md](./100/README.md)